sudodoki/currency-exchange/README.md

   > [Here](https://sudodoki.github.io/currency-exchange)

 + Is this your best code?
-  > Nope, I'm not proud of it, but it does what it have to.
+  > Nope, I'm not proud of it, but it does what it needs to.

 + Why not rewrite this then?
   > Nah, I was trying to beat the clock and write it as fast as I can